charan300804/EDU-BLOCK/README.md

 ## How It Works: The Technology Stack

-This application has two main parts that work together:
+This application has two main parts that work together, and you'll need to run them separately:

 *   **Next.js Frontend**: This is the user interface of the web application that you see and interact with in your browser.
 It includes all the pages, dashboards, and components.
 *   **Genkit AI Backend**: This is a separate service that handles the AI-powered features, like the "Career Advisor."
 It runs independently and responds to requests from the frontend.